Top IT help desk outsourcing providers

 Hybrid Support Index 2025: Field Report on AI Tools

 AI Tools in Customer Support has changed from experimental to existential.
-AI Tools now power 95% of customer interactions.
+Automated systems now power 95% of customer interactions.

-In 2025, over 95% of customer interactions now involve AI tools at some stage, from routing to resolution.
-Fullview reports that 90% of organizations using AI in support see measurable cost and time savings, while 70% of CX leaders say chatbots have become architects of personalized journeys (Zendesk).
+In 2025, over 95% of customer conversations involve some form of automation—from routing to full resolution.
+Fullview reports that 90% of organizations using AI in support see measurable cost and time savings, while 70% of CX leaders say chatbots now architect personalized journeys (Zendesk).

 But even as automation takes over the frontline, the systems still rely on something AI can’t replicate human judgment.
 The industry has proved that AI Tools can scale service.
 What it hasn’t proved yet is how to keep it human.